meganz/mpenc_doc/source/topics.rst

-  Our suggestion: (a) when an operation completes, issue a UI notice about it inline in the messages view; (b) allow the user to select a message to see its membership, instead of trying to infer it from the session membership and any "change" notices; and (c) annotate such messages as a hint for the user to perform the selection.
+  Our suggestion: (a) when an operation completes, issue a UI notice about it inline in the messages view; (b) allow the user to select a message to see its membership, instead of trying to infer it from the session membership and any member change notices; and (c) annotate such messages as a hint for the user to perform the selection.

 Progress and result of a membership change operation If the user starts an operation then immediately sends a message, this is